Lincoln Counseling Office

 Can I take online courses over the summer or during the school year to jump ahead in the course sequence or fulfill other required courses?

 We often get questions about course acceleration with out of district courses or online courses.
-Please direct any questions you have in this regard to CCR@seattleschools.org so that district staff can provide you with the most current guidance BEFORE you sign up for anything.
-A couple of basics:
+Please read the following BEFORE you sign up for anything.